-One of the most common questions Myrtle Beach chiropractors hear is if they get a massage before or after the chiropractic adjustment.
+One of the most common questions Hendersonville chiropractors hear is if they get a massage before or after the chiropractic adjustment.
 It really doesn’t make any difference in most cases.
 Although chiropractic care and massage go hand in hand, it’s crucial to ask how they benefit each other and why they are working well perfectly together.
 By doing that, the client can decide if they want to have it.

 Massage and Chiropractic Care